 Great.com: In general, people are pretty good at handling their gambling habits and do it on a regular level.
 But of course, there's also a certain number of people that can get stuck within problem gambling, where playing online has taken over their lives and it spirals into addiction.
 This can ruin both their own lives as well as the lives of the rest of their family.
-Luckily these days, there's a lot of schemes and helplines that players can turn to if they feel that their gambling is taking over and controlling their lives.
-There's so much more awareness now than a couple of decades ago when the online gambling industry started.
+Luckily these days, there are a lot of schemes and helplines that players can turn to if they feel that their gambling is taking over and controlling their lives.
+There's so much more awareness now than when the online gambling industry started a couple of decades ago.

 Do Online Casinos Offer Any Help To Players?

-Our next question is if online casinos themselves offer any help to players that suffer from gambling addiction?
+Our next question is if online casinos offer any help to players suffering from gambling addiction?

 How Do You know If You Play Too Much?

-iGamblingSites.com has a dedicated section concerning responsible gambling which we've put together to help you if you need it.
-If you're not sure you have a gambling addiction or wish to determine if someone you know does, we've put together a quick questionnaire that may provide some clues by way of a yes or no answer.
+iGamblingSites.com has a dedicated section concerning responsible gambling, which we've put together to help you if you need it.
+If you're unsure you have a gambling addiction or wish to determine if someone you know does, we've put together a quick questionnaire that may provide some clues by way of a yes or no answer.
 We've also listed plenty of gambling helpline organisations so you can easily reach out freely and anonymously if you need to.
 Find out more here.